-This isn't the time to choose a Hello Kitty nose ring, nose bone jewelry, or some other outlandish nose ring that may draw issues at work and/or school.
+- For your first nose jewelry, you may want to choose something simple and as conducive to healing as possible.
+This isn't the time to choose a Hello Kitty nose ring, nose bone jewelry, or some other outlandish style that may cause issues not only in healing but at work and/or school.

 Read on for a few more things you may not have considered when it comes to getting your nose pierced for the first time.

 What to Think About Before Getting Your Nose Pierced

 - Why you need to choose jewelry carefully BEFORE you get pierced.

 - Taking heal time, pain tolerance, and pain reduction measures into consideration beforehand.

 - Which styles and metal types are the smartest choices for new piercings.

 - If you'll need to have the option of hiding your piercing, how to plan accordingly.